 • There is a way to become thinner and healthier.

 • The method is free - you don't have to pay for anything at all.

 • I had a bariatric (weight loss) surgery scheduled, but I canceled it.

 • Because I found a more natural, efficient, safe and steady method.

-• You don't need to keep a diet (hate that word!).
+• You don't need to keep an exhausting restrictive diet.

 • You don't need to count calories or calculate the ratio of proteins, fats and carbohydrates.

-• It's very easy (in contrast to rigorous diets, growing more and more difficult to keep).
+• It's very easy (in contrast to rigorous classic diets, growing more and more difficult to keep).

-• It's not the stupid advice "simply eat less" which is unrealizable in your current situation.
+• It's not the moronic advice "just eat less" which is unrealizable in your current situation.

 • You WILL eat less, but naturally, with no effort and zero physical or mental suffering.